Theologis Papadopoulos: Club career

-Papadopoulos started playing football in 1974 from the amateur team Eleftheriakos Eleftherion, while he became more widely known competing in the AEL from 1979.
-In 1984, he moved to AEK Athens, where after a few seasons, he became the main goalkeeper of the club.
+Papadopoulos started playing football in 1974 from the amateur club Eleftheriakos Eleftherion.
+In 1979 he joined AEL where he became more widely known competing in the first division.

+On 22 June 1984 he was transferred to AEK Athens for a fee of 9 million drachmas.
+After a few seasons, he was established the main goalkeeper of the club.
 During his tenure at AEK, he also became an international.
-In 1988, even though he was a key player in the team for years, his career at AEK suddenly came to an end.
-On the eve of the cup rematch against Olympiacos, former AEK footballer Dinos Ballis visited the AEK team's hotel, offered a bouquet to Papadopoulos and was eventually suspected of attempted bribery.
-The match took place, Olympiacos won 1–3 and Papadopoulos had a poor performance.
-The continuation was given to the courts, even after Papadopoulos finally reported that there was indeed an attempted bribery.
-The owners of Olympiacos, the Koskotas brothers and Dinos Balis, as an intermediary, were accused of attempting to bribe the AEK players, Papadopoulos and Vasilakos.
-Finally, in an unexpected court decision, everyone was acquitted, except Ballis.
+On 9 February 1988, even though he was a key player in the team for years, his career at AEK suddenly came to an end.
+On the eve of the Cup rematch against Olympiacos, the former footballer of AEK, Dinos Ballis visited the team's hotel, offering a bouquet of flowers to Papadopoulos and was eventually suspected of attempted bribery.
+The match that took place on the following day, Olympiacos won 1–3 and Papadopoulos had a poor performance.
+The case was transferred to courts, even after Papadopoulos finally reported that there was indeed an attempted bribery.
+The owners of Olympiacos, the Koskotas brothers and Balis, as an intermediary, were accused of attempting to bribe the players of AEK, Papadopoulos and Vasilakos.
+Eventually, in an unexpected court decision, everyone was acquitted, except Ballis.

-After those incidents, Papadopoulos left AEK on bad terms and joined Panionios.
+Those incidents resulted in a rupture in the relation of Papadopoulos with the management of AEK, as well as the fans.
+On 6 July after a court decision, he terminated his contract with the club and a few days later him alongside Vasilakos joined Panionios.
 He played for the club of Nea Smyrni until 1992 and eventually ended his career in 1993 at Ionikos.